 The good news is that all these neurobiological changes are reversible.
 Psychiatrists refer to the process of unlearning the use of a substance as rehabilitation.
 In Rehab centers, people exposed to behavioral, cognitive, evidence-based, and pharmacological therapies that enable them to unlearn the addictive behaviors.

-In a 2017 research by the National Survey on Drug Use and Health (NSDUH), 19.7 million American adults – aged 12 and older – were found to be struggling with one or more forms of substance abuse disorders.
-8.5 million Americans suffer from both mental illness and addiction problems.
-There is a close relationship between neurological functions that connect mental health issues with substance abuse disorders.
+In a 2017 research by the National Survey on Drug Use and Health (NSDUH), 19.7 million American adults – aged 12 and older – were found to be struggling with one or more forms of drug addiction.
+8.5 million Americans suffer from both mental illness and drug addiction problems.
+There is a close relationship between neurological functions that connect mental health issues with drug addiction.

 A common feature between substance abuse disorders and behavioral addiction is loss of control and continued use despite knowledge of associated harmful consequences.
 In both conditions, more and more indulgence in addictive behavior is required to achieve a pleasurable feeling.
 With time, the urge to use a substance or engage in a particular behavior dominates one’s life.

-Once a person becomes aware of addiction, he/she will rush to quit, but he won’t be able — feelings of helplessness and hopelessness sets in.
+Once a person becomes aware of there addiction, he/she will rush to quit, but he/she won’t be able — feelings of helplessness and hopelessness sets in.
 Depression, anxiety, and stress looms.
 Work performance becomes to dwindle.
 Family relationships wobble, and withdrawal from social life becomes a necessity.

 The recovery journey can be full of hurdles, which include relapse, physical, and psychological withdrawal symptoms, as well as recurring urge to resume addictive behaviors.
 During the recovery process, neurological functions and synaptic density are gradually restored, allowing a person to lead an addiction-free life.